Coalinga State Hospital: Representation in other media

 Filmmaker Louis Theroux directed a BBC television documentary based on Coalinga State Hospital; it is entitled A Place for Paedophiles (2009) and shows the lives of CSH patients who are indefinitely incarcerated at the hospital.
 The one-hour program first aired on BBC Two in the United Kingdom on April 19, 2009, and in Australia in December 2012, as the seventh in a series of Theroux specials.
 This special will not be shown in the United States.
-Patient health care laws, primarily the Health Insurance Portability and Accountability Act (HIPAA), forbid the disclosure in the U.S. of a person's illness (including mental health issues) without their consent.
+Patient health care laws, primarily the Health Insurance Portability and Accountability Act (HIPAA), forbid disclosure by providers in the U.S. of any protected health information without consent.
 These laws apply only within the U.S.; that is why the show is allowed to be shown outside the U.S. The program made reference to the fact that some believe the facility is a prison disguised as a hospital.